Volunteer Appreciation Week 2026

 We are incredibly fortunate to have Alicia as part of our foster community.
 Her dedication truly embodies the spirit of this award.

-Youth Volunteer of the Year Award – Dalani Sandoval
+Portland Youth Volunteer of the Year Award – Dalani Sandoval

-We are proud to recognize Dalani Sandoval as the recipient of this year’s Youth Volunteer of the Year Award!
+We are proud to recognize Dalani Sandoval as the recipient of this year’s Portland Youth Volunteer of the Year Award!

 Dalani has been a Youth Volunteer for just over 4 years, and in that time, she’s left a lasting impact on the people and pets of Oregon Humane.
 From translating lobby signage into Spanish, to planting Spring flowers, to repairing damaged volunteer aprons, Dalani cares deeply about making Oregon Humane a place where everyone feels supported and welcome.
 As a Team Lead for her shift, Dalani helps train new YVs and is always willing to step in wherever help is needed.